cggh/panoptes/README.md

 currently also some specialised features for genomic and geospatial data.

-Panoptes is a new project and in an early phase of development.
 For more information about the project please send an email to the public mailing list <panoptes-dev@googlegroups.com>.

+**IMPORTANT NOTE:
+Panoptes is a new project in an early phase of development.
+It should currently be considered as a prototype, unfit for production deployments.**

 Links: